6/7TEKA Category Theory, winter semester 2025/2026

 Homework 11

-At Homework 6, we proved that functors \(\mathbf C_G \to \mathbf{Set}\), where \(G\) is a group, are, essentially, homomorphisms \(A: G \to S(X)\) for some set \(X\), or, in other words, actions of \(G\) on a set \(X\).
-Prove the statement we used in the class to derive Cayley theorem from Yoneda embedding: any natural transformation between two functors \(A,B: \mathbf C_G \to \mathbf{Set}\) correspond to \(G\)-equivariant map between the corresponding actions, i.e., to a map \(\sigma: X \to Y\) such that \(\sigma(A(g)(x)) = B(g)(\sigma(x))\) for any \(g \in G, x \in X\).
+In Homework 4, we proved that functors \(\mathbf C_G \to \mathbf{Set}\), where \(G\) is a group, are, essentially, homomorphisms \(A: G \to S(X)\) for some set \(X\), or, in other words, actions of \(G\) on a set \(X\).
+Prove that any natural transformation between two functors \(A,B: \mathbf C_G \to \mathbf{Set}\) corresponds to \(G\)-equivariant map between the corresponding actions, i.e., to a map \(\sigma: X \to Y\) such that \(\sigma(A(g)(x)) = B(g)(\sigma(x))\) for any \(g \in G, x \in X\).
+(This will be used later to derive the Cayley theorem in group theory from the Yoneda embedding).